maxhodak/notes/README.md

 ## Basic Use: Keeping track of notes

-A note is just a textfile identified by a name.
+A note is just a text file identified by a name.
 To create a new note,

     $ notes new mynote